x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/switchovers-and-failovers-exchange-2013-help.md

 ## Datacenter Failovers

 Significant changes have been made in Exchange 2013 that address the challenges with an Exchange 2010 site resilience configuration.
 With the namespace simplification, consolidation of server roles, separation of Client Access server and DAG recovery (in Exchange 2013, the namespace does not need to move with the DAG), and the changes around load balancing, Exchange 2013 provides new site resilience options, such as the ability to use a single global namespace.
-In addition, if you have more than two locations in which to deploy messaging service components, Exchange 2013 also provides the ability to configure the messaging service for automatic failover in response to failures that required manual intervention in Exchange 2010.
+In addition, if you have more than two locations in which to deploy messaging service components, Exchange 2013 also enables configuration of the messaging service for automatic failover in response to failures that required manual intervention in Exchange 2010.

 Site resilience has been operationally simplified in Exchange 2013.
-Exchange leverages fault tolerance built into the namespace through multiple IP addresses, load balancing (and if need be, the ability to take servers in and out of service).
-One of the most significant changes we made in Exchange 2013 was to leverage the clients' ability to cache multiple IP addresses returned from a DNS server in response to a name resolution request.
+Exchange applies fault tolerance built into the namespace through multiple IP addresses, load balancing (and if need be, the ability to take servers in and out of service).
+One of the most significant changes we made in Exchange 2013 was to use the clients' ability to cache multiple IP addresses returned from a DNS server in response to a name resolution request.
 Assuming the client has the ability to cache multiple IP addresses (which almost all HTTP clients do, and since almost all of the client access protocols in Exchange 2013 are HTTP based (Outlook, Outlook Anywhere, EAS, EWS, OWA, EAC, RPS, etc.), all supported HTTP clients have the ability to use multiple IP addresses), thereby providing failover on the client side.
 You can configure DNS to hand multiple IP addresses to a client during name resolution.
 The client asks for mail.contoso.com and gets back two IP addresses, or four IP addresses, for example.
-However many IP addresses the client gets back will be used reliably by the client.
-This makes the client a lot better off because if one of the IP addresses fails, the client has one or more others to try to connect to.
+However, many IP addresses the client gets back will be used reliably by the client.
+This optimum utilization makes the client a lot better off because if one of the IP addresses fails, the client has one or more others to try to connect to.
 If a client tries one and it fails, it waits around 20 seconds and then tries the next one in the list.
 Thus, if you lose connectivity to your primary CAS array, and you have a second published IP address for a second CAS array, recovery for the clients happens automatically (and in about 21 seconds).

-Modern HTTP clients (operating systems and Web browsers that are ten years old or less) simply work with this redundancy automatically.
+Modern HTTP clients (operating systems and Web browsers that are ten years old or less) work with this redundancy automatically.
 The HTTP stack can accept multiple IP addresses for an FQDN, and if the first IP it tries fails hard (for example, cannot connect), it will try the next IP in the list.
-In a soft failure (connect lost after session established, perhaps due to an intermittent failure in the service where, for example, a device is dropping packets and needs to be taken out of service), the user might need to refresh their browser.
+In a soft failure (connect lost after session established, due to an intermittent failure in the service where, for example, a device is dropping packets and needs to be taken out of service), the user might need to refresh their browser.

 With the proper configuration, failover can happen at the client level and clients will be automatically redirected to a second datacenter that has operating Client Access servers, and those operating Client Access servers will proxy the communication back to the user's Mailbox server, which remains unaffected by the outage (because you don't do a switchover).
 Instead of working to recover service, the service recovers itself and you can focus on fixing the core issue (for example, replacing a failed load balancer).

-Since you can failover the namespace between datacenters, all that is needed to achieve a datacenter failover is a mechanism for failover of the Mailbox role across datacenters.
-To get automatic failover for the DAG, you simply architect a solution where the DAG is evenly split between two datacenters, and then place the witness server in a third location so that it can be arbitrated by DAG members in either datacenter, regardless of the state of the network between the datacenters that contain the DAG members.
+Since you can fail over the namespace between datacenters, all that is needed to achieve a datacenter failover is a mechanism for failover of the Mailbox role across datacenters.
+To get automatic failover for the DAG, you architect a solution where the DAG is evenly split between two datacenters, and then place the witness server in a third location so that it can be arbitrated by DAG members in either datacenter, regardless of the state of the network between the datacenters that contain the DAG members.
 The key is that third location is isolated from network failures that affect the locations containing the DAG members.

 If you only have two datacenters and would like to be able to configure automatic failover, you can utilize Microsoft Azure as your third location.
 You will need to create an Azure virtual network and connect it to your two datacenters using a multi-point VPN.
 You will then be able to place your witness server on a Microsoft Azure virtual machine.
 For more information, see [Using a Microsoft Azure VM as a DAG witness server](using-a-microsoft-azure-vm-as-a-dag-witness-server-exchange-2013-help.md).